DNotNice/FlightsAndSearchService/readme.md

       }
    }
    ```
-   ONCE you have added your db config as listed above , go the src folder from your terminal and execute  `npx sequelize db:create`.
+   ONCE you have added your db config as listed above , go the src folder from your terminal and execute  `npx sequelize db:create` and then
+   execute `npx sequelize db:migrate`

 ## DB DESIGN